DizzyBurls/Python_Challenge/Instructions/README.md

-# Unit 3 Homework: Python
+# Unit 3 Homework - Python

 In this assignment, you'll complete two challenges in which you'll apply your new Python skills.